aaronj84/tornado/README.md

    ```bash
    docker exec -it elt-project-destination_postgres-1 psql -U postgres
    ```
-6. View the databse and tables within
+6. View the database and tables within
    ```bash
    \c destination_db   -- Connects to the destination database named destination_db
    \dt                 -- Lists all tables in the current database